Shahid6174/CareCrypt-Shahid/EHR-Hyperledger-Fabric-Project/EXECUTION_ORDER.md

 $ node cert-script/registerOrg2Admin.js
 ```
 **Purpose**:
-- Registers and enrolls `hospitalAdmin` for Org1
+- Enrolls CA bootstrap admin as `hospitalAdmin` for Org1 (used for CA registration only)
-- Registers and enrolls `insuranceAdmin` for Org2
+- Enrolls CA bootstrap admin as `insuranceAdmin` for Org2 (used for CA registration only)
 - Creates admin identities in the wallet

+**Note**: These admins are for **registering new users with the CA**, NOT for chaincode operations.
+For chaincode operations that require role attributes, use `Hospital01` and `insuranceCompany01` (created in Steps 5 & 7).

 **Verify**: Check wallet folder for `hospitalAdmin.id` and `insuranceAdmin.id`